-Fighting For Your Rights & Freedom In The Face Of A Weapon Offense In New York
+Fighting For Your Rights In The Face Of A Weapons’ Offense

 New York takes possession of illegal weapons very seriously.
 Arrests stemming from violating New York’s harsh weapons laws can lead to lengthy prison sentences.
-It is therefore critical that you contact an experienced Manhattan weapons crime lawyer any time you find yourself accused of breaking any New York weapons law.
+It is therefore critical that you contact a knowledgeable criminal defense lawyer any time you find yourself accused of breaking any New York weapons law.

-With decades of experience, John has become a nationally recognized trial attorney.
-He has tried cases in Manhattan, Brooklyn, the Bronx, Queens and Staten Island, involving weapon violations, murder, drug offenses – you name it.
+With decades of combined legal experience, our attorneys at Konta Georges & Buza P.C. are nationally recognized, award-winning trial lawyers.
+Our partners have tried cases in Manhattan, Brooklyn, the Bronx, Queens and Staten Island, involving weapon violations, murder, drug offenses and other complex criminal matters.

 While Article 265 has many of the weapons that a layperson would assume are illegal, it also contains examples of household items that many people possess without realizing they are breaking the law.
 What is legally defined as a gravity knife can be an example of one of these household items because a foldable knife that an innocent person purchased from a retail store to help cut boxes in his house may land them in jail if the screw that keeps it from opening easily is worn down by average wear and tear.